 About Haley Manchon

-Haley Manchon grew up in a small town outside of Philadelphia and has just received her BFA at the Maryland Institute College of Art.
-She now works as a studio apprentice for Kelly Sullivan, a fine artist based in Lambertville, New Jersey.
+Haley Manchon grew up in a small town outside of Philadelphia and has just received her BFA from the Maryland Institute College of Art.
+She now works in a studio alongside Kelly Sullivan, a fine artist based in Lambertville, New Jersey.
+Haley is building a new body of work for a 3-person show next year, and is available for commissions.

 My current body of work is concerned with the overwhelming influx of information available today through technology, and more specifically the frustration associated with navigating this information to find some sort of truth within a mass of fiction and bias.
 My drawings of glitched images are a reaction to this as I attempt to make sense of an infinitely changing body of material.